davidtran641/go-beauty/channel-patterns/README.md

 ```

 ### Daisy-chain of channels
-Channels can be chained together and create a very sequence, eg: c1 => c2 => c3,...
+Channels can be chained together and create a very long sequence, eg: c1 => c2 => c3,...,cN

 In this bellow example, it will create a chain of 10,000 channels:
 ```